formlio/forml/docs/principles.rst

 source code level.
 This is to lay down a structure that can be understood across projects and allows (not only) ForML itself to interpret it programmatically.

-Thorough description of the ForML project layout is described in the :ref:`project` chapter.
+A thorough description of the ForML project layout is described in the :ref:`project` chapter.

 Data Source DSL
 ^^^^^^^^^^^^^^^

 ForML comes with a robust DSL for specifying the data requirements of each project.
 This allows to decouple ForML projects from any explicit data source formats and storages and only refer to data using their abstract *schemas*.
-It is then job of the particular runtime platform to feed the project pipeline with the actual data based on the given DSL query.
+It is then the job of the particular runtime platform to feed the project pipeline with the actual data based on the given DSL query.

-Full guide and the DSL reference can be found in the :ref:`dsl` chapter.
+The full guide and the DSL reference can be found in the :ref:`dsl` chapter.

 Workflow Expression API
 ^^^^^^^^^^^^^^^^^^^^^^^